githistory/web-widget-cgg/README.md

 ----------
 What is a web widget?

-A web wedget is basically a web-based application that is designed to be embedded anywhere.
+A web widget is basically a web-based application that is designed to be embedded anywhere.
 Use cases include but aren't limited to

 - An insurance company's travel product purchase flow inside an airline's online purchase flow as a middle step
 - A hardware spec comparison widget inside an online hardware store
+- An investment product selection and purchase flow inside a bank's post login dashboard
 - A chat window inside a product catalogue

 Your imagination is the limit.